-To avoid unnecessary discharging of the battery, do not use any other major electrical equipment while the glow plugs are pre-heating.
+To avoid unnecessary load on the battery, do not use any other major electrical equipment while the glow plugs are pre-heating.

-Start the engine as soon as the glow plug warning lamp $\Rightarrow$ page 78 goes out.
+Start the engine as soon as the glow plug warning lamp \Rightarrow page 81 goes out.

 Starting the engine after the fuel tank has been completely run dry